-A warm welcome from Mr. Lawson, Mrs. Celikay and Miss Collins to the Year 6 class page.
+A warm welcome from Mr. Lawson, Mrs. Celikay and Mr Wynn to the Year 6 class page.

 Year 6 is nearly always one of, if not the most, memorable times in a child's education.
 Old enough to fully appreciate the things going on around them and opportunities they receive, the final year of primary school is a chance to achieve, reflect and then celebrate this stage of their childhood.
 The transition to secondary school can be daunting for some (parents included!) but we will ensure that everyone in our class is adequately prepared as much as is possible, both academically and socially, for this crucial next step.

 As ever, we will be working hard to keep our class safe, whilst providing them with lots of opportunities to learn, have fun and grow up to fulfil both their academic and personal potential.

 If there is every anything we can do (or that you feel we need to know), please don't hesitate to get in touch.

 As nearly all of you will be aware, Year 6 is especially important to both children and their primary school.
 The end of Year 6 National Curriculum tests are used to measure the progress of your child (and their year group) over their time in our school.
 The tests will take place early in May.
 A more detailed timetable will be relayed to you once it has been made available.